OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Chat.md

 ![](assets/chat_icon.png)

-Instant Messaging (IM) allows the exchange of messages with persons in real time--commonly known as "chat".
-Information on the availability of potential chat partners is important.
+ Instant Messaging (IM) allows the exchange of messages with persons in real time - commonly known as "chat".
+Information on the availability of chat partners is important.
 You get this information by means of a group peers list.
 To begin chatting with one of the available contacts, click on that contact and the chat will be started in a chat window.
 If a contact is not available, messages will be saved and delivered when the user logs in the next time.
-In the OpenOlat Chat you can exchange messages with other OpenOlat users in real time.

-  * 1Your Messaging Status
-  * 2Sending Messages
-  * 3Receiving messages
-  * 4Manage group list contacts
-  * 5Join a group/course chat
-  * 6Settings
-  * 7Chat logs

 ![](assets/chat_group.gif)

-## Your Messaging Status
+## Messaging Status

 ![](assets/available.png)
 Available: Select this status to receive chat messages immediately.
 You are